necaris/rsimapnotify/.github/ISSUE_TEMPLATE/proposal.md

 ---
 # tl;dr

+One sentence, or maybe two, explaining at a high level what's going on here.
+For example, 'Rewrite data pipeline in Common Lisp so we can stockpile parentheses'.

 ## What problem are you trying to solve?
-* _Introduce the problem statement here.
-This might be well-defined ('we need to tweak the parameter of a rule from X to Y to help reduce a certain type of abuse'), or more fuzzy ('we need to invest more in paying back technical debt')._
+Introduce the problem statement here.
+Can be well-defined or more fuzzy, e.g.
+  - we need to add a Boolean column `is_complex` to CDF to short-circuit triage
+  - we need to invest more in paying back technical debt

-* _Focus on the underlying problem that needs to be solved, as opposed to jumping to how you will solve it._
+Focus on the underlying problem that needs to be solved, as opposed to jumping to how you will solve it.

 ## Why should we solve it?
-* _Why is this an important problem for us to solve?_
+Why is this an important problem for us to solve?

-* _Is it a big enough problem to solve?_
-* _Should we solve it now, or later?_
+Should we solve it now, or later?

-* _Provide specific data (quantitative or qualitative) wherever possible._
+_Provide specific data (quantitative or qualitative) wherever possible._

 ## How do you propose to solve it?
-* _Add details of your proposed change.
-This can be high-level as psuedocode and sketches of the architecture, or as low-level as Protocol Buffer and interface definitions.
-Decide what the context of the proposal is, and write appropriately._
+Add details of your proposed change.
+This can be high-level as pseudocode and sketches of the architecture, or as low-level as Protocol Buffer and interface definitions.
+Decide what the context of the proposal is, and write appropriately.

-* _Be explicit about what you are optimising for in this proposed solution — for example, 'we need to hit this deadline, so we'll accept the tech debt this entails'._
+Be explicit about what you are optimising for in this proposed solution — for example, 'we need to hit this deadline, so we'll accept the tech debt this entails'.

 ## What other approaches did you consider?
-* _In general, it's a red-flag if you haven't thought of a couple of different ways that you could approach the problem._
+In general, it's a red-flag if you haven't thought of a couple of different ways that you could approach the problem.

-* _What does your proposed solution give you that these approaches don't?_
-* _What are they optimising for that isn't appropriate in this case?_
+What does your proposed solution give you that these approaches don't?
+What are they optimising for that isn't appropriate in this case?

 ## What could go wrong?
-* _What risks does your proposed change entail?_
-* _How will you mitigate them?_
+What risks does your proposed change entail?
+How will you mitigate them?

-* _How could this system fail, and what would be the impact if it did?_
+How could this system fail, and what would be the impact if it did?